Picker Builder:

 The picker recognizes only visible controls or

-controls that become visible when the above attributes are switched.
+controls that become visible when the switch attributes are changed.

 Recognizable type of controls: nurbsCurve, nurbsSurface, mesh.